mrezy45/mrezy45/README.md

 - I'm open to collaborating on Interesting projects where I can learn new techs & replenish my skills

 💻 Currently Doing
-- Web Development
+- Web Development with HTML, CSS vanilla javascript,React and Nodejs
-- React Native
+- Mobile application Development with React Native
 - Technical Writing